 Citations for Outstanding Contributions to Student Learning are presented at a series of state-based ceremonies in the second half of the year.
 National Awards for Teaching Excellence, including the Australian University Teacher of the Year, and awards for Programs that Enhance Learning are presented to recipients at a national ceremony in Canberra at the end of the year.
 Information about the Australian Awards for University Teaching is available on the Awards pages.

-Ongoing grants and fellowships (awarded through the Office for Learning and Teaching) will continue to be funded through PELTHE to the end of their scheduled timelines.
-From 1 July 2016, no new grants or fellowships will be awarded.
+Ongoing grants and fellowships (awarded through the Office for Learning and Teaching) will continue to be funded to the end of their scheduled timelines.
 Information on managing and reporting on current grants is available on the grants and fellowships page.